 Firstly, there are TONS of negative reviews out there from real people documenting their experience and it is remarkably similar to mine.
 The positive reviews seemed to be from people who only posted one review, which suggested to me that they were posted by bogus accounts.
 Secondly, I started to look into who actually works at these companies to see who they are and their experience.
 I wanted to see if all these companies are actually all the same or not.

 I looked at the domain registration information, and while the ownership information is all blocked, the registration dates are available.
-Execranks was registered on 2015-09-02, BoardSi on 2019-03-03 and AdvisoryCloud on 2010-07-10.
+ExecRanks was registered on 2015-09-02, and AdvisoryCloud on 2010-07-10.
 Not particularly interesting, but what about their employees?
-I did a linkedIn search and found several employees who worked at this company seemed to migrate from AdvisoryCloud to BoardSi.
+I did a linkedIn search and found several employees who worked at this company seemed to migrate from AdvisoryCloud to another company called BoardSI.
 What was interesting however was the dates.
-It seemed that many AdvisoryCloud employees migrated to BoardSi in 2018.
-The date seemed significant in that BoardSi didn’t even have a domain at that point.
+It seemed that many AdvisoryCloud employees migrated to BoardSI in 2018.

 If you see an ad for a board seat and the application is a simple contact form, run away.
 If they charge you membership for applying for the position, report it and run away.